 |.||Moral Foundations of Capitalism is a

-individual level allow markets to become larger and more
+dispositions allow markets to become larger and more

-simplifying contract enforcement, and internalizing
+conflict, simplifying contract enforcement,

-Two general types of normative theories are examined: (i)
+Three types of normative theories are examined: (i)

 Whether then we suppose that the End impresses each man's mind with certain notions not merely by nature, but that there is somewhat also dependent on himself; or that the End is given by nature, and yet Virtue is voluntary because the good man does all the rest voluntarily, Vice must be equally so;